WWE News: Nikki Bella Talks John Cena And Possible Proposal At ‘WrestleMania’

 It would be very ironic to see a feud that started with Daniel Bryan and The Miz end with John Cena finally making Nikki Bella’s dream come true.
 It could happen, but as John Cena and Nikki Bella have said, that is not the point right now.

-Daniel Bryan said that he was shocked that the WWE would want to do something like this at WrestleMania 33 when they have the reality TV shows they star in would be a better fit.
+Daniel Bryan said that he was shocked that the WWE would want to do something like this at WrestleMania 33 when they have the reality TV shows, which he believes would be a better fit.
 Of course, as the WWE has proven, they will show WrestleMania moments months later on Total Divas.

 “If I bring that real life type-of-me here people will connect with me more then trying to be something that I’m not.
 That’s like this feud going into WrestleMania.
 It’s as real as it gets for John [Cena] and I and The Miz and Maryse.”